 Yes, the FTC's Guides for the Use of Environmental Marketing Claims , known as the 'Green Guides', are designed to help advertisers avoid making environmental claims that may mislead consumers.
 The Green Guides discourage misrepresentation or overstatement of environmental claims and unqualified general environmental benefit claims.
 The guidance recommends that advertisers avoid broad, vague or unsupported claims, avoid omitting pertinent information and ensure claims are supported with reliable evidence.
 The FTC has issued warning letters and brought claims against deceptive environmental advertisements, most commonly regarding environmental buzzwords such as 'biodegradable', 'recyclable', 'compostable' and 'renewable'.
-The Green Guides were last updated in 2012 and are expected to be updated soon, with special consideration given to reliance on certifications and recyclability guidelines (see 16 CFR pt 260).
+The Green Guides were last updated in 2012 and the FTC announced it was seeking public comment on potential updates or edits to the Green Guides on 14 December 2022.
+Comments are due in mid-February, unless numerous requests for extension of the comment period are granted, and the FTC will likely provide proposed updates to the Green Guides within the next two years, possibly including a rulemaking.